ICCB-Cologne/CNSistent/README.md

 The following additional optional arguments are shared:

+* `--cols int`: Number of copy number columns.
+If specified the columns on position `5:5+cols` are used as copy numbers.
+If not specified, the parser will consider columns that start or end with `"CN"` or `"cn"`.
 * `--samples string`: Path to the file with labelling of the samples.
 The file should be a TSV with the following columns: `sample_id, sex`.
 This is an optional argument.
     * If `sex` is not provided, it is derived from the presence of `chrY` in the dataset.
     * If `--samples` is used, only the samples in the file are processed.
     * If the samples file contains additional columns, and the program outputs a `samples` file (e.g. `coverage`), these columns are copied to the output file.
 * `--out string`: Output file.
 This is an optional argument.
 If not provided, it defaults to `./cns.out.tsv`.
+* `--noheader`: If provided, the header is not expected in the input file.
+* `--nosample`: If provided, the sample_id column is not expected in the input file.
 * `--assembly [hg19, hg38]`: Assembly to use.
 If not provided, it defaults to `hg19`.
 * `--threads int`: Number of threads to use, defaults to `1`.
 (Note: `cluster` is not parallelizeable).
 * `--verbose`: If provided, progress will be printed.